DG1001/RoadWeave/doc/usage.md

 - Click "▶ Show Details" to expand
 - View raw entries with timestamps
 - See traveler names and locations

+### Public Reactions System

+**Interactive Engagement:**
+- **LinkedIn-Style Reactions**: Choose from 6 emotional responses:
+  - 👍 **Like** - General approval and enjoyment
+  - 👏 **Applause** - Appreciation for achievements or impressive moments
+  - 💪 **Support** - Encouragement and solidarity
+  - ❤️ **Love** - Deep emotional connection or beauty
+  - 💡 **Insightful** - Educational or thought-provoking content
+  - 😂 **Funny** - Humor and entertainment

+**How It Works:**
+- Click any reaction button to react to a blog post
+- One reaction per post - click the same reaction again to remove it
+- Switch reactions by clicking a different one
+- See total counts from all public viewers
+- Your choice is remembered in your browser (no account needed)

+**Privacy Features:**
+- No personal data stored on servers
+- Reactions tracked locally in browser localStorage
+- Only aggregated counts are saved and displayed
+- Completely anonymous engagement system

 ### Entry Processing